-- Discovers what is unique about each person and capitalizes on it.

-- Selects good people.

 - Defines clear expectations.

 - Recognizes excellence immediately and praises it.

 - Shows care for employees.

 Human Resources

 Personnel problems may take up a majority of your time, or if you have an office manager, of their time.
 Poor morale interferes with productivity.
 Essentially, human resource (HR) issues can cost you an enormous amount of money based on lost fees and opportunity costs.
 Large HR problems can break your practice.
 It is important to address HR issues in advance rather than deal with them on a crisis basis.